uqfoundation/mystic/README.md

 mystic
 ======
-highly-constrained non-convex optimization and uncertainty quantification
+constrained nonlinear optimization for scientific machine learning and UQ

 About Mystic
 ------------